damianklick/novartis-scraper-cli/README.md

 ## Usage

 1. To start run `npm start`
-2. Select the brand you want to add from the list (to cancel the selection step press `ctrl+c`)
+2. Select the site brand from the list (to cancel the selection step press `ctrl+c`)
 3. Select the site you want to scrape from the list (to cancel the selection step press `ctrl+c`)
     * Please see image below on how to read these options: